-with $Q$, $K$ and $V$ the query, key and value matrices, respectively.
-We use lower case $a$ to denote the attention map to distinguish it from the \adj $A$.

-In most works, the attention map $a$ is of size $p \times p$ if a target token (or \cls, `classification' or `output' token \citep{devlinBERTPretrainingDeep2019}) is appended, $(p-1) \times (p-1)$ otherwise.\footnote{Which is the case for all models except TabTransformer \citep{huangTabTransformerTabularData2020}, where the size of the attention map is equal to the number of categorical features, and TabPFN \citep{hollmannAccuratePredictionsSmall2025}, where the size is a hyperparameter.} If the attention map is equal to the size of the total number of features (or the number of input features), it can be used for interpretation and explaining the feature interactions.
+In most works, the attention map is of size $p \times p$ if a target token (or \cls, `classification' or `output' token \citep{devlinBERTPretrainingDeep2019}) is appended.
+If the attention map is equal to the size of the total number of features (or the number of input features), it can be used for interpretation and explaining the feature interactions.
 This approach is popular in natural language, with BertViz \citep{vigMultiscaleVisualizationAttention2019} being used to interpret how the model assigns weights to different tokens.
-We note that when the attention map is averaged over the samples, heads, and layers, it can be interpreted as a weighted adjacency matrix.
+While in natural language the size of attention map differs per input due to varying sequence lengths, in tabular data the number of features is fixed, making the attention map the same size as the adjacency matrix.
+This allows for an interpretation of the attention map as a proxy for the weighted adjacency matrix, which is further discussed in \cref{sec:eval}.

 Therefore, we refer to such attention-based methods as \textit{implicit} \gtdl methods.
 They do not explicitly model the feature interactions, but due to the nature of the attention map, they do model the graph structure implicitly.

 This notion, that the attention map can be interpreted as the learned graph structure of tabular data, has not been thoroughly discussed in the literature.
-However, most methods use the attention map for interpretability. \begin{fitemize} \item TabNet \citep{arikTabNetAttentiveInterpretable2020} reports the attention map of synthetic datasets as visualizations and notes how irrelevant features are ignored in the attention map. \item SAINT \citep{somepalliSAINTImprovedNeural2021}, although designed for tabular data, reports the attention map of MNIST and discusses that the visualization of the attention map is similar to the ground-truth image. \item \ft \citep{gorishniyRevisitingDeepLearning2021} interprets the attention map as feature importances, and shows for some real-world datasets that the attention map has a high rank correlation with integrated gradients \citep{sundararajanAxiomaticAttributionDeep2017}, a method to measure feature importance. \end{fitemize}
+However, most methods, as listed in \cref{tab:literature_overview}, use the attention map for interpretability. \begin{fitemize} \item TabNet \citep{arikTabNetAttentiveInterpretable2020} reports the attention map of synthetic datasets as visualizations and notes how irrelevant features are ignored in the attention map. \item SAINT \citep{somepalliSAINTImprovedNeural2021}, although designed for tabular data, reports the attention map of MNIST and discusses that the visualization of the attention map is similar to the ground-truth image. \item \ft \citep{gorishniyRevisitingDeepLearning2021} interprets the attention map as feature importances, and shows for some real-world datasets that the attention map has a high rank correlation with integrated gradients \citep{sundararajanAxiomaticAttributionDeep2017}, a method to measure feature importance. \end{fitemize}